rostro36/Baum-Welch/README.md

 	* like url1.2 but without transposition of transition Matrix.
 Still precomputing a*b and more efficient computation of division with gamma.
 - url1.4:
 	* like url1.3 but without precomputing a*b.
 Also this is like url1.1 but with better computation of the divisions of gamma.
+- vec1.2:
+	* like url1.2 but with vectorized update step, final scaling and finishing criteria.
+To use vectorized finishing criteria you have to compile with icc and the number of observations (T) has to be divisible by 4.

 ## Usage baum-welch.r
 - open with RStudio